alexsavio/alexsavio.github.io/first-principles-devops.txt

 First-principles thinking is powerful, but it's also dangerous if applied lazily.
 Some of these conventions exist for good reasons that deserve honest engagement.

-**"But DORA research *does* show deployment frequency correlates with performance."** It does.
+**"But DORA research *does* show deployment frequency correlates with performance".** It does.
 Forsgren et al. collected real data across thousands of organizations.
 The correlation between deployment frequency, lead time, MTTR, and change failure rate is solid.
 The mistake isn't measuring these metrics.
 It's Goodharting them: optimizing deployment frequency as a goal rather than treating it as a signal that your delivery gap is shrinking.
 A team deploying 50 times a day through an automated pipeline that nobody understands hasn't improved, they've just moved the bottleneck.

-**"Kubernetes complexity pays off at scale."** True, past a certain threshold.
+**"Kubernetes complexity pays off at scale".** True, past a certain threshold.
 If you're running dozens of services across multiple teams with different scaling characteristics, container orchestration solves real coordination problems.
 The line I'd draw: if you have a dedicated platform team *and* enough services that manual deployment tracking becomes error-prone, Kubernetes starts earning its keep.
 Below that, it's overhead.

-**"IaC prevents configuration drift."** It does, and configuration drift causes real outages.
+**"IaC prevents configuration drift".** It does, and configuration drift causes real outages.
 The first-principles argument isn't that IaC is bad, it's that IaC is one solution to the reproducibility problem, and sometimes a simpler one exists.
 A team running on a managed PaaS already has reproducibility without writing a single line of Terraform.
 The question is always: what's the cheapest mechanism that gets you reliable reproducibility at your scale?

-**"The DevOps Engineer role fills a real skills gap."** Fair.
+**"The DevOps Engineer role fills a real skills gap".** Fair.
 Most developers don't know networking, and most ops people don't write application code.
 The role exists because the skills gap is real.
 But filling a skills gap by creating a permanent intermediary team is different from filling it by cross-training.
 The first scales linearly; the second compounds.

 The point isn't that conventions are always wrong.
 It's that they should be *chosen*, not *inherited*.